cockpit-project/cockpit/doc/protocol.md

 The following fields are defined:

  * "channel": The id of the channel to close
- * "problem": A short problem code for closure, or empty for a normal close
+ * "problem": A short problem code for closure, or not present for a normal close

 The channel id must be set.
 An example of a close: